Indexu/AlanAlbusAdventures/docs/coding_rules.md

 Brackets are mandatory for statement blocks (for, if, while, etc...).

-"case" statements should be indented inside a swtich block.
+"case" statements should be indented inside a switch block.

-Never ommit "public" or "private" from method or variable declaration.
+Never ommit the "public" or "private" keywords from method or variable declaration.

 Have 1 line between methods.